-1) The Crown and Shuttle, Shoreditch
+10) The Crown and Shuttle, Shoreditch

-The Crown and Shuttle is a trendy craft beer pub with a huge back garden and some excellent food.
+The Crown and Shuttle is a trendy craft beer pub in East London with a huge back garden and some excellent food.
 Careful though – it gets extremely busy when the sun’s out!

 11) People’s Park Tavern, Hackney

 People’s Park Tavern is a proper village pub, boasting an onsite brewery and one of the best beer gardens in London.
-360 Victoria Park Road, E9 7BT.
-See more great pubs in Hackney.
+A cult favourite if ever there was one.

-4) CRATE Brewery, Hackney Wick
+12) CRATE Brewery, Hackney Wick

 CRATE Brewery used to be an old factory building, but it has now transformed into a bar, brewery and pizzeria, serving up delicious stone-baked pizzas and, of course, their very own craft beer.